terminalpp/terminalpp/helpers/README.md

+# TODO

+- log should define default stream, which starts as cerr, but can be also a file, or so, for which all stream logs would output.
+Separate logs can then define specific streams
+- log documentation

 # C++ Helpers

 This repository is a collection of header only helper classes to be used in C++ applications.
 Everything in the project happens is defined in the `helpers` namespace.